comp426-2022-spring/a99-heze/README.md

 # Health Survey

-This project is a COVID-19 related health survey that aims to provide a private, informative and intuitive app to participants.
+This project, myHealth, is a COVID-19 related health survey that aims to provide a private, informative and intuitive app to participants.
 We collect the daily updates from participants and provide them with personalized recommendations as well as useful COVID-19 related resources.
-We believe a small change of this survey app could make a big difference and help you :)
+We believe a small change of this survey app could make a big difference and help you.
+Public health starts with focusing on individual health, which is why we wanted to make a survey that documents how individuals are feeling daily.
+Health is largely an individual responsibility which myHealth promotes.

-# Installation Instruction:
+# Installation Instructions:

 ## 1. Clone the repository